Infotrend-Inc/CTPO/README.md

 The tool's purpose is to enable developers, ML and CV enthusiasts to build and test solutions `FROM` a docker container, allowing fast prototyping and release of code to the community.

+We have published examples of use of the tool to support efforts in Computer Vision, Data Science, Machine Learning and Natural Language Processing.
+Go to https://github.com/Infotrend-Inc/CTPO-Demo_Projects for details.

 - [1.
 Builds and Notes](#1-builds-and-notes)
   - [1.1.
 Tag naming conventions](#11-tag-naming-conventions)
   - [1.2.
 Building](#12-building)